JetBrains/Qodana/topics/vscode.md

 * **Not attached to report** means that you have configured the extension, but the report has not been downloaded yet.
 To download the report, click the icon.
-* **Attached to report** means that the report was downloaded from Qodana Cloud, and now you can [overview](#vs-code-overview-reports) it using Visual Studio Code.
+* **Attached to report** means that the report was downloaded from Qodana Cloud, and now you can [view](#vs-code-overview-reports) it using Visual Studio Code.

-## Overview inspection reports
+## Inspection report overview
 {id="vs-code-overview-reports"}

-Once configured, the extension connects to Qodana Cloud and downloads the latest %product% report, so you can overview it in the **PROBLEMS** tab of Visual Studio Code.
+Once configured, the extension connects to Qodana Cloud and downloads the latest %product% report, so you can see it in the **PROBLEMS** tab of Visual Studio Code.
 If you still do not see the report in the **PROBLEMS** tab, configure the [**Path prefix**](#vs-code-configure-extension) setting.